baksha97/AirJAM/README.md

  - Analyze maintainability and scalability for possible changes in Cabin and Plane.

  Unit Testing & J-Unit Testing:
- - Very each component is working as intended throughout the development process.
+ - Verify each component is working as intended throughout the development process.